SteveDunn/Vogen/README.md

 public partial struct SpecialMeasurement { }
 ```

-### I've done a change that means the 'Snapshot' tests are expectedly failing in the build - what do I do?
+### I've made a change that means the 'Snapshot' tests are expectedly failing in the build - what do I do?

 Vogen uses a combination of unit tests, in-memory compilation tests, and snapshot tests.
 The snapshot tests are used
 to compare the output of the source generators to the expected output stored on disk.